Sharda University Admissions 2025

 Marking Scheme | +5 for each correct answer -1 for each incorrect answer |

-The candidates can practice selected chapter wise questions from CUET Sociology paper topics, from the Structure of Indian Economy to Social Movements.
+The candidates can practice selected chapter-wise questions from CUET 2025 Sociology paper topics, from the Structure of Indian Economy to Social Movements.

-The aspirants can practice selected chapter wise questions from each topic of the CUET Psychology syllabus from the variation in psychological attributes to developing psychological skills .
+The aspirants can practice selected chapter-wise questions from each CUET 2025 Psychology syllabus topic, from the variation in psychological attributes to developing psychological skills.

-The aspirants can practice selected chapter wise questions from each topic of the CUET Physical Education syllabus from the Sociological aspects of physical education to psychology and sports.
+The aspirants can practice selected chapter-wise questions from each topic of the CUET 2025 Physical Education syllabus, from the Sociological aspects of physical education to psychology and sports.

 The difficulty level of the CUET Sociology section is moderate.
 If you study well and practice a lot of questions, then you can secure good marks in this section.